belladeg/EfficiencyComparison-GrahamScan-vs-JarvisMarch/README.md

 # Efficiency Comparison - Graham Scan vs. Jarvis March

-This project implements two algorithms to solve the convex hull
+This project implements and compares two fundamental algorithms for solving the Convex Hull
 problem: the
-Graham Scan, using QuickSort, and the Jarvis March.
-Input is gathered as a list of ordered pairs that is either read from a file or randomly generated up to a specified limit.
-The efficiency of each algorithm is observed by metrics for execution time and counting basic operations, which are included in output.
+**Graham Scan** (using QuickSort) and the **Jarvis March**.
+The primary goal is to analyze the algorithmic efficiency of both approaches by measuring execution time and counting basic operations across various dataset sizes.

 ## Installation & Execution